trygve-lie/sector-client/README.md

 ### .history(panelId)

 List the history of an alarm system.
-The mathod takes the `panelId` of the alarm as argument.
+The method takes the `panelId` of the alarm as argument.
 Returns a `Promise`.

 ```js